-We have adopted certain investment objectives and restrictions as our fundamental policies (the "Fundamental Policies"), which provided that they could not be changed without the approval of the holders of a majority of our outstanding voting securities.
+We have adopted certain investment objectives and restrictions as our fundamental policies (the "Fundamental Policies"), provided that they could not be changed without the approval of the holders of a majority of our outstanding voting securities.
 The 1940 Act does not require business development companies, such as us, to adopt fundamental policies and, in fact, most other leading business development companies do not have them.
 A copy of our existing Fundamental Policies appears as Exhibit A to this Proxy Statement.
-We are proposing that the stockholders approve a series of amendments to the Fundamental Policies that would repeal each of them in their entirety.
+We are proposing that the stockholders approve an amendment to the Fundamental Policies that would repeal them in their entirety.
 In their place, we will maintain a more limited set of investment policies, as set forth on Exhibit B, which will not be considered fundamental policies, and which will not require stockholder approval for future revisions.

-Background and Reasons for Proposal s
+Background and Reasons for Proposal